-Depending upon the graduate program, comprehensive examinations written and/or oral will be required by the appropriate department as part of the degree requirement.
+Depending upon the graduate program, the appropriate department will require written and/or oral comprehensive examinations as part of the degree requirement.

-Students will be notified of the date and time for the comprehensive oral/written examinations.
+Students will be notified the date and time of the oral/written comprehensive examinations.
 Comprehensive exams will be scheduled during the last semester of graduate work.
 No comprehensive examination will be authorized unless the student has an average GPA of 3.00 or higher.